GateNLP/semeval2019-hyperpartisan-bertha-von-suttner/README.md

 The model created with this was the winning entry, see the public leaderboard (sort by accuracy column, descending): https://www.tira.io/task/hyperpartisan-news-detection/dataset/pan19-hyperpartisan-news-detection-by-article-test-dataset-2018-12-07/

+[A blog article on the GATE blog](https://gate4ugc.blogspot.com/2019/02/gate-team-wins-first-prize-in.html) briefly describes the approach taken.

+If you wish to see the code as it was prepared for the SemEval 2019 task, then refer to the `semval-2019` tag in the git repo.

 ## Preparation / Requirements

 * Python 3.6 (Anaconda will work best)